catseye/Castile/tests/Castile.md

     |   k = make person(age: 21, name:"Jake");
     |   j > k
     | }
-    ? structs cannot be compared for order
+    ? structs cannot be compared

 Structs can be passed to functions.